SuryA2302/Data-Science-Portfolio/README.md

 This is the exploratory Data Analysis performed on the TATA IPL 2022.
 - The data set was taken from the Kaggle.com(https://www.kaggle.com/datasets/aravindas01/ipl-2022dataset)
-- This analysis majorly focused on the no. of matches on particular venue, toss wins adn top performers in the season.
+- This analysis majorly focused on the no. of matches on particular venue, toss wins and top performers of the season.